-4.1.2.4 PPOAs Assumed Contract Pricing
+4.2.3.4 PPOAs Assumed Contract Pricing

 As indicated earlier, any project that is not in operation or pre-operation (i.e. all other projects irrespective of having re-negotiated PPOAs or not), was modeled in the IRP as potential new supply sites with commercial conditions according to Siemens forecast for new solar prices.
+Actual pricing for re-negotiated PPOAs may deviate from this assumption to reflect legacy development and carrying costs attributable to delays in financing and construction.

-For the projects in operation or pre-operation, Siemens assumed the price conditions shown in Exhibit 4-13, where the Contract Price is inclusive of RECs and does not have escalation clauses.
+For the projects in operation or pre-operation, Siemens assumed the price conditions shown in Exhibit 4-19, where the Contract Price is inclusive of RECs and does not have escalation clauses.